bryanwweber/orbital-mechanics-notes/the-orbit-equation/parabolic-trajectories.md

 ## Orbital Parameter

 The orbital parameter $p$, also called the semi-latus rectum, is the distance perpendicular to the apse line from the focus to the trajectory.
-The value is given by Eq. {eq}`eq:semi-latus-rectum`.
-Plugging in $e = 1$ to the equation for the periapsis distance, Eq. {eq}`eq:distance-to-periapsis`, we find:
+The value is given by @eq:semi-latus-rectum.
+Plugging in $e = 1$ to the equation for the periapsis distance, @eq:distance-to-periapsis, we find:

 :::{math}
 :label: eq:parabolic-periapsis-distance